eliahreeves/tmux-layouts/README.md

-# tmux-sessions
+# tmux-layouts

 ## Purpose

-I keep all my projects in a single directory and I wanted to be able to launch a fuzzy finder to open a new tmux session.
+I keep all my projects in a single directory and I wanted to be able to launch a fuzzy finder to open a new tmux session, optionally, with a layout.
 This behavior is similar to "sessionizer."
 The additional functionality I wanted was to be able to write a config file to describe what windows to open.

 ## Installation